Skip to main content

 • --help: Show this message and exit.

-qbraid envs publish-approve
+qbraid envs publish status

-$ qbraid envs publish-approve [OPTIONS] SLUG
+$ qbraid envs publish status [OPTIONS] SLUG

 Arguments: